mudrii/container_demo/README.md

-# Singapore Infrastructure - AWS with OpenTofu
+# Infrastructure - AWS with OpenTofu

 ## Overview